Why study PG Dip/MA Social Work (Children and Families) at BU?

-This fast-track social work course, with a focus on children, young people and their families, will enable trainee social workers to build upon their existing knowledge and skills, and develop the expertise required for social work practice.
-The course is a generic social work qualification covering all aspects of child and family social work and working with adults required for graduates to be eligible for registering with Social Work England as a Social Worker.
+- This generic social work qualification covers all aspects of child and family social work and working with adults required to be eligible for registering with Social Work England as a Social Worker

-The Department of Education funds this course through a cluster of local authorities which includes Bournemouth, Christchurch & Poole Council and Wiltshire Council, with all applications being made directly to them.
-You’ll have the option to continue your studies from a Postgraduate Diploma to a Master’s by undertaking a dissertation which will be self-funded.
+- The Department of Education funds this course through local authorities including Bournemouth, Christchurch & Poole Council and Wiltshire Council, with all applications being made directly to them

 Next start date:

 Bournemouth University, Lansdowne Campus

 You will need: